Colombia’s Archaelogical Heartland: San Agustín and Tierradentro

 The region surrounding these sites is as captivating as the history itself, with the Magdalena River carving its way through lush green valleys, rolling hills, and coffee plantations.
 Exploring this area requires patience and determination, particularly due to the logistical challenges of reaching Tierradentro.
 However, those who make the journey are rewarded with a profound connection to ancient cultures amidst the stunning landscapes of Colombia’s green heart.

-We first went to San Agustín in 1989 when it was a very small town well off the beaten track and hardly any visitors.
+We first went to San Agustín in 1989 when it was a very small town well off the beaten track and had hardly any visitors.
 Today the town still retains much of its charm, has many more facilities, and is beginning to be discovered by the more adventurous independent traveller.
 However, even today with Colombia’s increasing popularity as a tourist destination, the South remains relatively untouched and if you have the time, it is a destination well worth the effort to get to.
 Also the area around San Agustín and the wider Huila Province offers some of the best coffee in Colombia without the crowds of the Zona Cafetera.

 Geography, Climate, and Altitude